 Building an online presence for your business is hard work.
-And because of the time and financial commitment needed to do so, you’ll want to make it as easy as possible for people to find you and connect with you online.
+It takes time and financial commitment to do so.
+For these reasons and many others, it’s important to make it as easy as possible for people to find and connect with you and/or your business online.

-Here are six FREE ways to make it easier for people to find you or your business online.
-Not much time is needed to get these setup.
-Once you’re set up you’re pretty much done.
+Here are six FREE ways you can make it easier can help make it easier for people to find you online.
+Little time is needed to get these setup.
+And, once you’re set up you’re pretty much done.

 1. Create a custom web address for each of your social networks

-A custom website address (for instance, twitter.com/SueCockburn or linkedin.com/in/SueCockburn) for each of your social networks makes it easier for you to remember your web address, and share with others how to connect with you there.
+A custom web address for each of your social networks will help you easily remember and share with others how to connect with you on social media.
+For instance, linkedin.com/in/SueCockburn or twitter.com/SueCockburn or facebook.com/GrowingSocialBiz.

 2. Title case your website and social network web addresses

-Title casing means capitalizing the first letter of each unique word.
-It helps make your website address or custom social network web address, stand out when people see it in print or online, making it easier to read, recognize and remember with minimal effort.
+Title casing your website address means to capitalize the first letter of each unique word.
+When you title case your website address and social network web addresses, they pop or stand out when people see them in print or online.
+This makes it easier to read, recognize and remember with minimal effort.

 The longer your website address is, or the distinct portion of your social network web address, the more important title casing is.